People aren't just hoping for workplaces with values-based, purpose-driven cultures—they expect it. But where do you begin, and how do you sustain it?

 Once these things are in place, and your entire company is aligned to them [that means everyone, not just your HR director or enthusiastic employees], then the proof is in the positive-ROI pudding.
 Studies done by HBR and The Economist all draw the same conclusion we've found--there's an economic value to happiness.
 No matter your company's size or industry, happier people in the workplace amount to increased retention, sales, productivity, creativity, and--ultimately--profits.
 With commitment, there's really no excuse why that couldn't apply to your company as well.

-By using tools, surveys and measurement, companies can start showing the correlation between happiness and productivity, engagement and profitability.
+By using tools, surveys, and measurements, companies can start showing the correlation between happiness and productivity, engagement, and profitability.

 At that point, the biggest naysayer can't say nay anymore.

 Take a step back and prioritize what's most important to you and your company.

 We have an exercise called "Happiness Heartbeat" that makes it simple--plot the highs and lows of your company's life.
 Then ask yourself: What values were there or not there?
 What people were present or not present?
 Our belief is that sustainable happiness and successful companies don't just come from the highs--they come from the lows as well.